 🔪How to make

-Heat a non-stick wok/large skillet.
-Pan-fry tofu for a few minutes on each side until most sides have developed a crispy crust.
+Heat some oil in a wok or skillet.
+Add tofu cubes, and cook for 2-3 minutes on each side, or until most sides are golden.
 Set aside.

-Add some more oil into the same wok, and fry garlic until fragrant.
-Add in red pepper and broccoli next—Cook for a few minutes, or until veggies have softened slightly.
+Add red pepper and broccoli next.
+Cook for a few minutes or until veggies have softened slightly.

 Lastly, toss in cooked tofu along with the stir-fry sauce.
 Once the sauce has thickened, you can remove it from heat.
 Serve your Hunan tofu with some rice.